hyperledger-labs/go-perun/.gitlab/issue_templates/Feature.md

 	Package name and feature name.
 	I.e: [wire] Serialization code -->

 **Discussed in**&emsp; <!--
 	Only if there exists one.
-	The suggestion issue number that was used to discuss this feature.
+	The suggestion issue number that was used to discuss this feature or a link to a discussion in another issue or merge request.
 	I.e: #66 -->

 **Description**&emsp; <!--
 	Describe the feature.
 Reminder: